Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 WHERE ptype = 'berry';
 ```

 Let's break this down real quick!
 Notice we used SUM(quantity) instead of adding the asterisk symbol like we did with COUNT(), this is because if we recall from the definitions above SUM returns the total sum of a numeric column which means that we have to specify which numeric column we want to add up and then return that value; In this case we are returning the sum of the quantity column.
-Also, to make it interesting we are only adding the quanties of the produce WHERE ptype or produce type = "berry".
+Also, to make it interesting we are only adding the quantities of the produce WHERE ptype or produce type = "berry".

 Well did you run it ?
-What sum did you get in dbeaver ?
+What sum did you get in DBeaver ?
 It should be 22 if you're following along with me exactly !

 Awesome !!
 If you want to check the quantity of all produce in the table, how would you do that ??